 Species distribution maps

-From the point records I obtained a composite file covering all species which included, for each species: scientific name followed by latitude and longitude of each record and a code to indicate if the record was for presence only or for evidence of Holarctic wintering or breeding.
+From the point records I obtained a composite file covering all species which included, for each species: scientific name followed by latitude and longitude of each record and a code to indicate if the record was for presence only or for evidence of breeding or Holarctic wintering.
 This file was input to the software package DMAP (http://www.dmap.co.uk) which produced one distribution map for each species.
-On each map is plotted in green the half-degree squares where at least one record of the species has been obtained.
+On each map is plotted in green the half-degree squares where at least one record of the presence of the species has been obtained.
 The number of records is not taken into account as this depends mainly upon the number of observers.
-The green square is overwritten, if the evidence exists, to show with a blue circle Holarctic wintering as well as the location of breeding evidence with a red circle.
+The green square is overwritten, if the evidence exists, to show with a blue circle evidence of Holarctic wintering as well as the location of breeding evidence with a red circle.

-These maps can be viewed for about 500 species via links on the Maps page.
+These maps can be viewed for 517 species via links on the Maps page.
 The links are in the same order as, and next to, the page number of the species in Isenmann et al 2010.
 Thus, the first column is page number, the second column scientific (Latin) name with a link to the corresponding map, the third column French name and the fourth column English name.
-For some species not all columns are complete.
-A few species have no map because no point record of sufficient accuracy could be obtained.
-Also new records have given rise to maps for a few species not included in Isenmann et al 2010.
+16 species have no map because no point record of sufficient accuracy could be obtained.
+Also new records have given rise to maps for 23 species not included in Isenmann et al 2010.

 Website: Created with Microsoft FrontPage and LeechFTP

 A few decades ago, B. Lamarche published a bird atlas covering Mauritania and Mali (Lamarche 1993) and annotated checklists of the birds of these countries (Lamarche 1980-1981, Lamarche 1988).
 Doubts about the reliability of some of these publications appeared (Borrow & Demey 2004, p.
-16, Fry & Keith 2004, p. xiv-xv) and were reinforced regarding the Mali records (Dowsett-Lemaire & Dowsett 2005).
+16, Fry & Keith 2004, p. xiv-xv) and were reinforced regarding the Mali data (Dowsett-Lemaire & Dowsett 2005).
 Isenmann et al. 2010 did not retain 68 species reported by Lamarche in Mauritania because they were considered "inherently unlikely, unsupported by a description or seen by one observer only".
-Of these species, other observers have since confirmed the presence in Mauritania of three (Schulz & Walther 2013, Brouwer et al. 2013).
+Of these species, other observers have since confirmed the presence in Mauritania of a few (e.g. Schulz & Walther 2013, Brouwer et al. 2013).
 Lamarche has not provided me with any point records but I could infer some from his publications.
-However, because of the large number of species reported by Lamarche in Mauritania that have still not been confirmed by other observers, the above mentioned conclusions for Mali, and the fact that Lamarche has apparently never published confirmatory details of his observations, I decided to exercise caution and to omit all of his records from this website, including those that appeared in Isenmann et al 2010.
+However, because of the large number of species reported by Lamarche in Mauritania that have still not been confirmed by other observers, the above mentioned conclusions for Mali, and the fact that Lamarche has apparently never published confirmatory details of his observations, I decided to exercise caution and to omit all of his reports from this website, including those mentioned in Isenmann et al 2010.